-- To study a Science subject it would be necessary for an applicant to have achieved at least a Grade B or 6 in both Higher Tier Science and Additional Science or Separate Science GCSEs.
+- To study a Science subject it would be necessary for an applicant to have achieved at least a Grade B or 6 in Separate Science GCSEs or Grade B or 6 - 6 in Combined Science.

 - Students who wish to study Further Mathematics must achieve at Grade A*-A or 9-7 in GSCE Mathematics.